cj-mills/christianjmills/_posts/2020-11-10-Barracuda-PoseNet-Tutorial-4.md

 ### Create `numKeypoints` Variable

-The PoseNet model estimates the location of `17` key points on a body.
-Here is a list of them.
+The PoseNet model estimates the locations of `17` key points on a human body.

 | Index | Name           |
 | ----- | -------------- |